 Though not required, you are permitted to bring laptops, computers, tablets, etc. Wireless internet and electrical outlet plugs are provided throughout the campus.
 Please keep in mind that it is your responsibility to keep your items safe.
 Berklee is not responsible for the loss of these items.

 You will receive an individualized schedule of times and locations for all classes, clinics, performances, and special events at the time of registration.

 Vocal ensembles are groups of 20–40 singers directed by Berklee faculty and accompanied by a rhythm section.
 Each ensemble will perform one musical selection at the final concert.

 Solo coaching classes are smaller classes where each singer performs a solo song accompanied by a rhythm section (except musical theater track).
 Students should prepare four songs to perform, preferably from memory.
 Students should provide four copies of sheet music for each song.

-Workshops are presented on a variety of topics that students can choose.
-This year’s topics include:
+Workshops, which students can choose, are presented on a variety of topics.
+This year’s topics include the following:

 Please note: the following schedule and course descriptions are only a sample and are subject to change.
 You will receive personalized schedules on the first day of the program.

 |9:00 a.m.–11:00 a.m.||Ensemble/Solo Coaching|